Posted on

 • Good computer skills

-This position requires an internet connection to access the e-commerce portal, cloud services, and email.
+This position requires an internet connection to access the various accounting software packages, cloud services, and email.
 A reasonable amount of computer knowledge is desired.

 Please email treasurer@rftw.us if you are interested or have any questions.